z-open/zlog/README.md

     var logger = zlog.getLogger('myLogger/childLogger');
     logger.info('Hello world');

-if the childLogger was NOT set with a level, it would write according to its ancestors logger levels.
+if the childLogger was NOT set with a level, it would write according to its parent level.

 Ex 3: